x-govuk/govuk-prototype-rig/README.md

 3. Start the application:\
 `npm start`

-You can change the service name by changing the `name` value in `app.json`.
+You can change the service name by changing the `prototype.serviceName` value in `package.json`.

 ## Developing locally